muratk3n/thirdwave/en/2018/12/qa-1.md

 Many taxi drivers did this because oil was too expensive, the economics of LNG somehow worked out.
-Note: they say natgas is one of the clear fossil fuel options out there, and on paper that's true.
+Note: they say natgas is one of the clean fossil fuel options out there, and on paper that's true.
 But the fumes create a burning sensation in the nostrils which is unpleasant.
 With H2 there is no smell.
 Plus drinking water comes out of the exhaust.